rhthsa/eap-migration/demo/README.md

 2. Migration Toolkit for Application (MTA)
     * Plugin - If you need to use it with the IDE
     * Command Line Interface - completed CLI
-    * Web Console - Comes with JBoss EAP
+    * Web Console - Full web application comes with JBoss EAP
 3. JBoss EAP 7.x
 4. Docker